nvs/map/docs/configuration.md

 #### `map.name` _(`string`)_

 The name of the map.
-Used by the 'prepare' command to update the map name in the header of the map archive.
+Used by the 'prepare' command to update the map name in the header of the map archive, as well as the 'war3map.w3i' file.

 #### `flags` _(`table`)_
 #### `flags.debug` _(`boolean`)_